 I just got my report card a little bit ago.
 Yeah, I failed “sigh”.
 Today’s a “down” day.
 I feel really, really low today.
 I feel tired, slow, extremely depressed, hopeless and suicidal, can’t forget suicidal………….I just need to step up and act like the adult everyone thinks I’m not.

-All of these ares are important areas to observe as triggers for signs of teenage depression.
-Although teens will often shut their parents out, it is important to pay attention to whats happening in their lives, and be aware of the symptoms of teen depression, particulary if you their is a family history of it
+All of these areas are important areas to observe as triggers for signs of teenage depression.
+Although teens will often shut their parents out, it is important to pay attention to what's happening in their lives, and be aware of the signs of teenage depression,particularly if you their is a family history of it